Robert Wild (poet): Works

 Robert wild notable work is Iter Boreale.
 A poem appreciating the Successful and Matchless March of the Lord General George Monk from Scotland to London.
 Published on 23 April 1660, which gained its popularity as a tribute to General George Monck.
 Robert Wild poems were published by John Hunt in 1870.

+According to Edmund Gosse, Wild ("that curious poetaster") followed John Cleveland in attempting "to restore poetry to a rugged English force, to dismiss the elegancies of a Gallic style, and to strengthen verse without abandoning the overflow [i.e. enjambment]," representing a middle path between the eclectic Marinism of the previous generation and the new classicism of Waller and Denham.
+Gosse selects Wild's "Alas, poor scholar, whither wilt thou go?" as his most pleasing work, writing that "It is a curious picture of life under the Commonwealth, and it is written in a romantic and singular measure, with great earnestness of feeling; among the literature of the age I know nothing that quite resembles it."